A quick rundown and explanation on the dos and don'ts of evolutionary nutrition

 Coconut oil is one of the healthiest fats we can consume (if we don't carry the APOE4 gene)

-It can not be stored by the body and can only be immediately burned as high-quality fuel.
+It cannot be stored by the body and can only be immediately burned as high-quality fuel.
 It fosters the fat burning capacity of the body in general.
 It has an anti-microbial effect, thus relieving the immune system of some of its burden, freeing its capacity for other tasks.
 It is very well suited for cooking since it remains stable at very high temperatures.

-Sugar is a late, artificial addition to the human diet, devoid of any nutritional value, delivers pure blood sugar and insulin spiking carbohydrates.
+Sugar is a late, artificial addition to the human diet, devoid of any nutritional value, delivers pure-blood sugar and insulin spiking carbohydrates.
 It is addictive and very detrimental to our health for numerous reasons.

-Of all the food that we consume wheat has the youngest genetic makeup, the last significant change happened in the 1980s when a new very high yield strain of wheat was introduced and turned almost overnight into the one dominantly grown everywhere on the planet.
+Of all the food that we consume, wheat has the youngest genetic makeup, the last significant change happened in the 1980s when a new very high-yield strain of wheat was introduced and turned almost overnight into the one dominantly grown everywhere on the planet.

-Gluten wheat's major protein is particularly unhealthy for us humans
+Gluten, wheat's major protein, is particularly unhealthy for us humans

 Gluten weakens the lining of the gut that acts as a filter and protects our body from the content of the intestine.
 10% of us are so sensitive that consuming wheat gluten causes immediate adverse reactions, due to the gut content entering the bloodstream unfiltered.
-The rest us of tolerate gluten a bit better and do not feel immediate reactions, but the weakening of the lining happens anyway, albeit to a weaker extent.
+The rest of us tolerate gluten a bit better and do not feel immediate reactions, but the weakening of the lining happens anyway, albeit to a weaker extent.
 This low-level poisoning and the resulting systemic inflammation and immune response can be the root of numerous long-term chronic diseases over time.

 Wheat is highly addictive

 After being broken down by digestion and entering the bloodstream, part of the gluten acts as an opiate, crossing the blood-brain barrier and attaches to the same receptors as cocaine.
 This causes a "wheat addiction," which results in cravings for more wheat and makes us fat.
-Not only science is well aware of this fact, classifying wheat as an opiate, but also the food industry, which is why almost all processed food contains wheat to stimulate hunger and foster addiction.
+Not only science is aware this fact, classifying wheat as an opiate, but also the food industry, which is why almost all processed food contains wheat to stimulate hunger and foster addiction.